 3. Ensure equitable participation of children in mathematics.
+Why is this practice important?

 Morine-Dershimer, G. (1983).
 Instructional strategy and the creation of classroom status.
 American Educational Research Journal, 20(4), 645-661 Who benefits from this practice?

 Boaler, J., & Staples, M. (2008).
 Creating mathematical futures through an equitable teaching approach: The case of railside school.
 Teachers College Record, 110(3), 608-645